 The reason for the test is "Congress didn't want these considerable tax breaks to be only enjoyed by the HCEs.
 This is the way they encourage employers to let everyone play in the pool," said Martha Priddy Patterson, analyst with Deloitte & Touche LLP's Human Capital Advisory Services group.

 The test requires that employees be split into two groups: highly compensated and nonhighly compensated.
-For the 2012 tax year, highly compensated employees are those who earned more than $115,000, or owned more than 5 percent of the business.
+For the 2013 and 2014 tax years, highly compensated employees are those who earned more than $115,000, or owned more than 5 percent of the business.
 (The compensation limit is based on the previous year's compensation, while the ownership limit is based on the previous or current year.)

 The test is as follows: the average contributions of highly compensated employees, as a group, cannot exceed the average contributions of nonhighly compensated employees, as a group, by more than about 2 percent.
 (Age-50 catch-up contributions are not included in discrimination testing.)
 If the HCEs exceed this threshold and the employer fails to correct the imbalance, the plan could lose its tax-qualified status and all contributions and earnings would have to be distributed to all plan participants.
 In addition to the 2 percent spread, the contributions of all HCEs as a group may not be more than two times the percentage of other employees' contributions.

 Consequently, HCE contribution levels are based on the contributions of non-HCEs.
 By setting up this carrot-and-stick system, Congress made it in the best interest of highly compensated employees to encourage non-HCEs to contribute to the plan.

 If HCEs contribute too much, an employer can choose among several strategies to bring its plan in compliance with the law.
 Here are some of the most common: